-I just read a linked-in discussion where someone asked for a clearer definition of “platform” and what should go in your promotion plan.
+I just read a linked-in discussion where someone asked for a clearer definition of “platform” and what should go in your book promotion plan (in your book proposal).
 I responded to the discussion and then thought it would make a useful blog post.

 Your book promotion plan should:

 1. Demonstrate that you know your audience and you know where they hang out online and offline.